Robust deep learning-based semantic organ segmentation in hyperspectral images: Materials and methods

 \paragraph{Optimization}

-For all models, the Adam \cite{kingma_adam_2017} optimization algorithm and an exponential learning rate scheme are used (initial learning rate: 0.001, decay rate $\gamma$: 0.99, Adam decay rates $\beta_1$: 0.9 and $\beta_2$: 0.999).
-Training is performed for 100 epochs and stochastic weight averaging \cite{izmailov_averaging_2019} is applied.
+For all models, the Adam \autocite{kingma_adam_2017} optimization algorithm and an exponential learning rate scheme are used (initial learning rate: 0.001, decay rate $\gamma$: 0.99, Adam decay rates $\beta_1$: 0.9 and $\beta_2$: 0.999).
+Training is performed for 100 epochs and stochastic weight averaging \autocite{izmailov_averaging_2019} is applied.
 To achieve a comparable training procedure across models, the available training budget should be equal for each model.
 To this end, the size of one epoch is defined as seeing 500 training images for image-based segmentation.
 For pixel-, superpixel- and patch-based segmentation, it was ensured that the total number of extracted pixels for each approach matches roughly the total number of pixels of 500 images.
 Such matching can only be roughly approximated because the epoch size has to be divisible by the batch size so that every worker in the data loader can contribute equally to every batch, cf. \autoref{sec:data_loading}.

-For comparability across modalities, the batch size is adapted only on a per-model level, so that for all input modalities roughly \SI{10}{GB} of \ac{gpu} memory are sufficient for training. \autoref{tab:training_procedure}, gives an overview of the resulting epoch and batch sizes.
+Recommendations for the optimal batch size are mixed (e.g. \autocite{smith_dont_2018, kandel_effect_2020}).
+While smaller batch sizes can, for example, speed up the learning process \autocite{montavon_neural_2012}, larger batches are a better representation of the real population, potentially leading to more stable gradients and better batch statistics \autocite{ioffe_batch_2015}.
+As a compromise, we decided to maximize the batch size while choosing a large number of epochs to rule out a potentially slower learning process.
+In practice, the batch size is constrained by the available \ac{gpu} memory and depends on the network and input size.
+We determined the maximum batch size thus per model, resulting in larger batch sizes for smaller input spatial granularities (cf. \autoref{sec:interpretation_results} for further discussion). \autoref{tab:training_procedure} gives an overview of the resulting epoch and batch sizes.

 During training, each model was evaluated after each epoch on the validation set of the respective training fold.
 The \ac{dsc} was calculated while respecting the hierarchical structure of the data, as described in more detail in \autoref{sec:experimental_conditions}.
 The final validation score was obtained by averaging the \ac{dsc} values of three validation pigs, and this score was also used to determine the best model across all epochs.